-In two different restaurants, I entered asking a table for one—in Spanish.
+In two different restaurants, I entered asking for a table for one—in Spanish.
 They gave me the Cuban menu with Cuban prices.
 But, when they realized that I was a foreigner, they changed it to another menu with foreign prices.
-I walked out on these restaurants when I saw the exhorbitant price difference they charged to tourists for the same dish.
+I walked out of these restaurants when I saw the exorbitant price difference they charged to tourists for the same dish.

 Noise and air pollution

 The environmental concerns aren’t really important as I traveled across the country.
 In Santiago de Cuba, however, Pollution is at its worst and the already narrow streets are lined with parked cars.
 Pedestrians basically inhale the belching smoke from car combustions.
 The streets are crowded, too.
 The scorching heat, the disgusting flame from exhaust pipes in cars and motorcycles, the dreadful street dust, and the chaotic traffic were too much and unbearable for a day of sightseeing.

 The best and the cheapest way to get around the city is by flagging down a motorcycle.
 Drivers always carry with them an extra helmet for their passengers.
 Wanting to visit the Castillo de San Pedro de la Roca del Morro, a UNESCO World Heritage Site, I hired a motorcycle.
 It’s a 10-km ride from the city center.
 When I asked the driver how much he would charge for a round-trip, he said $4.
 Thinking it was kind of cheap, so I asked him again.
 And again.
 Three times.
 Same answer.
 I felt guilty to give him $4, so I offered $5.
 He smiled and said, “Gracias,” with innocence in his eyes.